nus-apr/cerberus/doc/GetStart.md

 Let's walk through a simple example and a more complicated one to understand how to use Cerberus.
 One will run a single experiment sequentially, while the latter will run multiple experiments on multiple tools.

+Cerberus will do the following actions in order when given a tool list and experiment list:

+* Pull the images for each tool in the list, if they are not found locally or are outdated;
+* Prepare a image for the benchmark, if one was not already created;
+* Prepare an image for each subject, if one was not already created.
+* If sequentially running (by default), each experiment is ran on each tool in an isolated container (or locally if selected).

 ## Sequential

 We consider the [libtiff project](https://github.com/vadz/libtiff/) from the VulnLoc benchmark as a medium-sized example.